reverland/scipy-lecture-notes/intro/matplotlib/matplotlib.rst

    :align: right
    :target: scripts/exercice_2.py

-In the script below, we've instantiated (and commented) all figure settings such that it shows what are the default settings that influence the rendering.
-We obtain the exact same figure but now you can play with the different parameters to explore how they affect rendering (see `Line properties`_ and `Line styles`_ below).
+In the script below, we've instantiated (and commented) all the figure settings that influence the appearance of the plot.
+The settings have been explicitly set to their default values, but now you can interactively play with the values to explore their affect (see `Line properties`_ and `Line styles`_ below).

 ::